Paul Connolly (music publisher)

 Paul Connolly is a music publisher and music consultant.
-He most recently served as President of Universal Music Publishing Group (UMP) in Europe and the UK from 2005 to 2016.
+He was President of Universal Music Publishing Group (UMP) in Europe and the UK from 2005 to 2016.
+He now spends his time supporting others through his charitable work.

 Career

 Paul Connolly was born in Basildon, Essex.
-After graduating from Queen Mary University in London with a degree in economics, he canvassed for work in the music business from a bedsit above a butcher's shop in Mile End, East London.
-He has said "All I knew at the time was I didn't want to wear a tie and I didn't want to work on a building site.
+After graduating from Queen Mary University of London with a degree in economics, he looked for work in the music business from a bedsit above a butcher's shop in Mile End, East London.
+He said "All I knew at the time was I didn't want to wear a tie and I didn't want to work on a building site.
 All I had in the entire world was a large collection of vinyl records, and I thought 'Music industry, that could be quite good.'"

 After being hired – and then fired – from his first job in the accounts department at Beggars Banquet Records, he joined MCA Music as an A&R scout in 1988, working under managing director Nick Phillips.

 Two years later he signed his first UK number one single, Killer by Adamski, which was released in 1990 and featured Seal on vocals.
 Killer was named Best Song at the Ivor Novello Awards in 1991.
 Later that year, Connolly was named as one of the rising stars of the British Music Industry in a feature by Music Week.
 In 1991 he was appointed A&R Director of MCA.

-In 1993, at the age of 31, after securing further publishing deals with N.W.A., Ice-T, PM Dawn, Jungle Brothers, Soundgarden, Smashing Pumpkins and Nine Inch Nails, he was appointed managing director of MCA.
+In 1993, after securing further publishing deals with N.W.A., Ice-T, PM Dawn, Jungle Brothers, Soundgarden, Smashing Pumpkins and Nine Inch Nails, he became Managing Director of MCA.
 During his tenure as MD of MCA, he and his team signed artists including DJ Shadow, Air, All Saints, The Chemical Brothers, and Basement Jaxx, as well as The Clash, The Smiths and The Sex Pistols.
-In addition, he became Vice President of MCA Music International in 1997.
+He became Vice President of MCA Music International in 1997.

-In 1999 when MCA merged with Dutch music publisher Polygram, Connolly was appointed Executive Vice President for Europe, and managing director in the UK, to head up the newly combined company, which had been renamed Universal Music Publishing.
+When MCA merged in 1999 with Dutch music publisher Polygram, Connolly was chosen to be Executive Vice President for Europe and Managing Director in the UK, to head up the newly combined company, which had been renamed Universal Music Publishing.
 In 2005, after signing publishing deals with bands including The Streets, The Killers and Franz Ferdinand, he was promoted to UK and European President, and was invited to join the board of the Music Publishers Association that same year.